• Headlines

 He was always there and was never going anywhere.
 An immoveable consistency during an ever-changing time.

-For people of a certain age, he was the man who ended a 7-year drought for the holy grail and reigned in an unprecedented era of success in a county that idolises its most famous managers and hurlers.
+For people of a certain age, he was the man who ended a seven-year drought for the holy grail and reigned in an unprecedented era of success in a county that idolises its most famous managers and hurlers.

-For others, they remembered all he did as a player and manager, and acknowledged that it would never be the same without the great man involved in some capacity.
+For others, they remembered all he did as a player and manager and acknowledged that it would never be the same without the great man involved in some capacity.

 All that was left to do for all of those different demographic of Kilkenny supporters was to echo the words of his greatest ever player, Henry Shefflin.